-2.1 Photovoltaic cells consist of layers of semi-conducting material, usually silicon and work by converting solar radiation (daylight) into direct current electricity.
+2.1 Photovoltaic cells consist of layers of semi-conducting material, usually silicon and work by converting solar radiation (sunlight) into direct current electricity.
 When sunlight shines on the cell, it creates an electric field across the layers.

 2.2 Solar cells are grouped together to form solar panels (or modules) and in turn, a number of solar panels are grouped together to form solar PV arrays.
-To maximise the solar radiation reaching each cell, they need to be orientated as close to south facing as possible at an angle of between approximately 15 - 40 degrees from horizontal and need to be clear of overshadowing from buildings or trees.
+To maximise the solar radiation reaching each cell, they need to be orientated as close to south facing as possible at an angle of between 30 and 40 degrees from horizontal and need to be clear of overshadowing from buildings or trees.
 The more solar radiation that reaches the panels the more electricity is produced.

 2.3 Solar PV arrays are normally installed in rows, with spaces between rows of at least twice the height of the panels to avoid panels over-shading each other.
 The arrays are typically mounted on frames or 'tables' that are anchored to the ground.
-The optimum angle of the panels for electricity generation is dependant upon the orientation of the array.
-Solar PV tracking systems are available; these are arrays that are mounted on a moving framework, which move to maintain optimum alignment towards the sun.
+The optimum angle of the panels for electricity generation is dependent upon the orientation of the array.
+The efficiency of arrays can be greatly increased if they are installed with tracking systems, to maintain optimum alignment towards the sun.
 These systems are more expensive to install, but do allow increased power to be generated over a reduced area of land.